 As we scanned through the posts the statistics gave us, we were able to identify three trends:

-- People still want practical guidance and advice on what a successful intranet looks like, from bringing social functionality onto the homepage, to knowing how to successfully implement tree testing on an intranet’s navigation.
+- People still want practical guidance and advice on what a successful intranet looks like, from bringing social functionality onto the homepage, to knowing how to successfully implement tree testing on an intranet’s navigation with social intranet tools.
 This reflects what we’re seeing in our community: intranet teams are refocusing on getting the basics right, simplifying the user experience and seeking to create a more unified connection between systems.

 - However, they are also starting to look to the future, with a steadily growing interest in digital workplace strategy.
 Organizations and teams are starting to pull the lens back from the intranet, to include the wider context of how, why, when and where people are interacting with digital tools in the workplace.